cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Discuss your approache in the circle.

 ## [Use Web-Scale Networking](#use-web-scale-networking)
 When you interact with individual people you grow your network over time.
-But when interact with whole groups or communities you can scale your reach.
+But when interacting with whole groups or communities you can scale your reach.
 You become visible to more and more people and your contributions bring value to the group.
 Examples of such groups are online communities, communities of practice, user groups, discussion forums, and regular meetups.

 **Exercise (15 minutes):**